 Kate, always looking out for those she loved, reviewed her niece’s film deal, and gave her stamp of approval before Kathy signed.

 Columbia Backs Away From Gues Who's Coming to Dinner

-But Stanley Kramer and Katharine Hepburn saved the day by agreeing to put their salaries in escrow until principal photography was completed.
-This, coupled with an insurance policy with an exorbitant $71,000 premium that Kramer was able to get for Tracy—appeased Columbia’s worries.
+But Stanley Kramer and Katharine Hepburn saved the day.
+Kramer and Hepburn agreed to put their salaries in escrow until principal photography was completed.
+This, coupled with an insurance policy with an exorbitant $71,000 premium that Kramer was able to get for Tracy, appeased Columbia’s worries.
 With Spencer Tracy insured and the deferred salaries of Kramer and Kate, Spencer’s scenes could be re-shot with another actor, should the need tragically arise, without cost to the studio.
-So filming of Guess Who’s Coming to Dinner proceeded.
-But, as Kramer was more than aware,

 “My head was on the chopping block.
 Spencer was shot to pieces by all those years of drinking.
 If he died, I’d be ruined.”